yairemartinez/it-ticket-sim-lab/tickets/Ticket-19-Accidental-AD-User-Deletion/03-troubleshooting.md

 - When attempting to log in using the affected user account, the system returned a generic “password is incorrect” message.
 - Given that the credentials were known to be correct and the account was recently functional, this behavior indicated a possible account state issue rather than an actual password error.

+## Account Verification

+- Checked Active Directory Users and Computers and confirmed the user object was missing.
+- Reviewed Active Directory Administrative Center and located the user under Deleted Objects.

 ---

 ## Step 1: Verify Deletion